tomwhite/covid-19-uk-data/README.md

 ## News

+* 2 July 2020.
+PHE started including Pillar 2 data in England confirmed case numbers.
+This data is now being included in this repository.
 * 1 July 2020.
 England UTLA confirmed case data is no longer being included since it doesn't have Pillar 2 tests, which make up the vast majority of tests.
 * 1 July 2020.
 NI data is no longer being included since the (undocumented) backend API changed again, and the NI Department of Health does not provide a machine-readable alternative.
 (See 2 June 2020 entry below.)
 * 30 June 2020.
 With the new Leicester lockdown, media attention around the lack of Pillar 2 data in England has increased.
 I have added a prominent warning to the top of this README.